 Are There Any Restrictions on How I Am Allowed to Use the Proceeds from my Car Accident Loan?

-No. You can use the proceeds from your pre-settlement lawsuit loan in any way you desire.
+No. You can use the proceeds in any way you desire.
 For example, you can use the money to catch up on rent or mortgage payments, take care of your medical bills, repair damaged property, or just cover some of your daily living expenses while you are out of work.

 What Happens if I Receive a Pre-Settlement Car Accident Loan and I Do Not Win my Case?

 As we’ve talked about earlier, auto accident lawsuit loans are non-recourse.
-This means that if you are approved and funded for a lawsuit cash advance and you lose your case, you are not required to pay any of the money back.
+This means that if you are approved and funded, and you lose your case, you are not required to pay any of the money back.
 The lender is taking on all of the risk, and you have no need to worry about making payments on the loan until the proceeds from your settlement or judgment come in.

 What Types of Auto Accidents Qualify for a Car Accident Lawsuit Loan?

 You can receive a lawsuit cash advance for injuries from any traffic-related accident or other type of personal injury lawsuit.
 Again, all that is required is that you currently have a claim ongoing and that you are working with an attorney.

 Some of the most common types of personal injury cases in which plaintiffs obtain lawsuit settlement loans include: